k8s-sec/cloud-native-security-tutorial/docs/scanning.md

 and denies admission if the image is vulnerable.

-Teppei Fukuda has a [session at KubeCon this week](https://sched.co/Zekd) showing the use of OPA to make policy checks at the admission control stage.
+Teppei Fukuda has a [session at KubeCon this week](https://sched.co/Zekd) showing the use of [OPA](../policies/#general-purpose-policies) to make policy checks at the admission control stage.

 ## Scanning in live workloads

 Scanning in the CI/CD pipeline can prevent you from storing a vulnerable image in the registry, and admission control can prevent you from deploying an image with known vulnerabilities.
 But you may also want the ability to check the container images used by your live workloads.

+!!! tip "Security is an ongoing process"
-> New vulnerabilities are found all the time.
+    New vulnerabilities are found all the time.
 An image that you scan today might not have any vulnerablities, but a researcher may find a new issue that means the same image will fail the scan tomorrow.

 [Starboard](https://github.com/aquasecurity/starboard) is a tool for running security tools, including Trivy, within your Kubernetes cluster.
 This is an easy way to create and view scans of the container images used by your running workloads.
 Want to give it a try?